 Defensible Planning: How to Stand Your Ground

 The only reliable shield against nursing home costs is real, intentional planning—done long before trouble shows up at the door.
-Wait too long, and even good strategies come too late.
 Missouri law doesn’t reward hesitation.
 To make it through, families usually layer several legal tools, each covering a different angle of the threat.

 Long-Term Care Insurance: The Private Defense

 Buying long-term care insurance means betting you’ll need coverage.
-The better policies pay toward the cost of nursing or assisted living facilities, sometimes the whole bill.
+Better policies pay toward nursing or assisted living costs, sometimes the whole bill.
 But they aren’t cheap, and qualification gets harder the older or sicker you are.
-It’s a move for people willing to look decades ahead and spend real money for peace of mind.
+It’s a move for people willing to look decades ahead.
 Miss the window and this option mostly disappears.

 Irrevocable Trusts: Giving Up Control to Keep Value

-Some families get ahead of the problem by moving assets into an irrevocable trust.
-Legally, once assets are in, you don’t own them—not for Medicaid.
-If timed early enough (more than five years before care), these trusts keep the principle safe from the long arm of the spend-down and the estate recovery after death.
-In Missouri, trusts that follow both state and federal Medicaid laws can let a person keep the right to income from the assets, but not the assets themselves.
-Get sloppy with design or timing and the state will just deny benefits.
+Some families get ahead of the problem by moving assets into an irrevocable Medicaid trust.
+Legally, once assets are in, you don’t own them—not for Medicaid purposes.
+If timed early enough (more than five years before care begins), these trusts keep the principal safe from spend-down and estate recovery after death.
+In Missouri, compliant trusts can let a person keep the right to income from the assets, but not the assets themselves.
+Get sloppy with design or timing and the state will deny benefits.
 This is precision work.

 Medicaid Asset Protection Strategies: Each Move Matters